 Beachland Ballroom and Tavern co-owner Cindy Barber, with the help of many veterans in the Cleveland music scene, launched the non-profit Cleveland Rocks: Past, Present and Future during the Summer of 2012.
-The organization supports and grows Cleveland’s music scene and also documents the rich legacy of the region as an important historic center of rock and roll and other popular music.
+The mission of the organization is to support and preserve Cleveland’s popular music culture and enrich local social welfare and economic growth by stimulating music-centered initiatives.